 Raspberry Pi uses Linux as its default operating system (OS).
 It's also fully Android compatible.
-Using the system on Windows OS is enabled through any virtualization system like XenDesktop.
-If you want to develop an application for Raspberry Pi on your computer, it is necessary to download a specific toolset comprised of ARM-compiler and some libraries complied down to ARM-target platform like $glibc$.
+Using the system on Windows OS is enabled through any virtualization system like is necessary to download a specific toolset comprised of ARM-compiler and some libraries complied down to ARM-target platform like glibc.